-The holiday season is the time for making cookies (like these peppermint Rice Krispie ball cookies!).
+The holiday season is the time for making cookie recipes (like these peppermint Rice Krispie ball cookies!).
 There are parties at your child’s school, cookie swaps, all of the entertaining possibilities and a host of other reasons to have a plate full of tasty cookies this time of the year.

 There is a reason that we all gain a few pounds between now and New Year’s Day.
 All those goodies!!
 This snowball cookie recipe will be the star at a cookie exchange.

-These delicious cookies need just a few ingredients.
-Butter, cornstarch, lemon and confectioner’s sugar are the main things.
+These delicious cookies require just a few ingredients.
+I used butter, cornstarch, lemon and confectioner’s sugar as the main ingredients.
 Lucky for me, I had them all in my pantry!

 Roll the chilled mixture into balls, using about 1 tbsp of dough.
 I lined my baking sheets with a silicone baking mat to make clean up easier.

 Soft lemon cookies with powdered sugar

 The lemon cookies powdered sugar coating is easy to do.
 The rolling part for this snowball cookie recipe comes in two parts.
 First roll the balls when they are still slightly warm.
 Then let them cool completely and roll them again.